AdobeDocs/commerce-business-intelligence.en/help/mbi/administrator/account-management/new-architecture.md

 ### Moving to New Architecture

-As the accounts are fundamentally built differently, there is no automatic process we can employ to "migrate" your data warehouse or reports to a new architecture account, so moving to the new architecture requires a re-implementation of your existing account.
+As the accounts are fundamentally built differently, there is no automatic process we can employ to migrate your data warehouse or reports to a new architecture account, so moving to the new architecture requires a re-implementation of your existing account.

 ### Cost to Move to the New Architecture